Information Management and Systems: MIMS

 Unit Requirements

 The Master of Information Management and Systems (MIMS) program requires at least 48 semester units of study.
-The first year of the program consists mostly of a core curriculum; the second year involves further study in core areas along with additional electives, with the expectation that the student will specialize in particular aspects of information management and systems, as well as complete a final project requirement.
+The first year of the program consists mostly of a core curriculum; the second year involves further study in core areas along with additional electives, where students will have the opportunity to further pursue particular aspects of information management and systems, as well as complete a final project requirement.

 Curriculum